Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 - **Sample data**:

-We will use python "Faker" library to generate some test data required for this project.
-In order to run this python code we will buiild and use [Python UDTF](https://docs.snowflake.com/en/developer-guide/snowpark/python/creating-udtfs)
+We will use the Python "Faker" library to generate some test data required for this project.
+You don't need to learn python to use Dynamic Tables, it's only used to generate sample datasets.
+In order to run this python code we will build and use [Python UDTF](https://docs.snowflake.com/en/developer-guide/snowpark/python/creating-udtfs)

-We are going to build our lab in a database call "demo" and schema name "dt_demo", so go to your Snowflake account and open a worksheet and write or paste this code.
+We are going to build our lab in a database called "demo" and schema name "dt_demo", so go to your Snowflake account and open a worksheet and write or paste this code.
 Feel free to use any database if "demo" database is already in use or you don't have access to it.

 Open a new worksheet and call it setup